Computer Resource Centers: Youth and Teen Programming

 The next session will take place from February 27 to March 4.
 Registration is now open!
 A recreation center membership is required to participate in this program.
 Recreation center memberships are free for kids and teens younger than 18 years old.

 For more information, please email firstname.lastname@example.org or call (347) 394-4251.

 Has anyone ever told you that you have an “eye for design”?
 Are you a pro at freestyling?
 Are your friends tired of playing video games with you because you always destroy them?
 If you answered yes to any of those questions, we have the next challenge for you—apply to RecYouth and take your interest to the next level in video, audio, graphic design, and game design.
-RecYouth is a free program for teens ages 14 through 17, and $25 for ages 18 to 23.
+RecYouth is a free program for teens ages 13 through 17.
 Learn more about our RecYouth program

 Our general teen classes offer opportunities for you to develop your technology skills, as well as receive financial, academic, and career guidance in the form of entrepreneurial training, college prep, and resume writing.
 Find a teen class near you